 IIMA's commitment and expertise in agri-food and rural sectors dates back from its inception when the institute had accepted managerial issues related to under-managed but socially important sectors – particularly agriculture - as part of its thrust area.
 A small group, called the Agco Group, was set up in 1963 to the problems of agricultural sector and cooperatives.
 This Group was re-designated as the Centre for Management in Agriculture (CMA) in 1971.
 The goal of CMA has been to help the process of modernization of the agri-food sector, by using concepts of management science.

-The CMA at the Institute is an interdisciplinary group currently consisting of six primary and four secondary faculty members and has since its inception actively engaged in applied, policy and problem-solving research on issues related to management of agriculture including food, agribusiness, rural and allied sectors, which are relevant to practitioners and policy planners and are of concern for the society at large.
+The CMA at the Institute is an interdisciplinary group currently consisting of six primary and three secondary faculty members and has since its inception actively engaged in applied, policy and problem-solving research on issues related to management of agriculture including food, agribusiness, rural and allied sectors, which are relevant to practitioners and policy planners and are of concern for the society at large.
 In the initial years, the Centre took up studies in the areas of block development administration, cooperatives, rural development and high-yielding varieties program to understand the processes of administering development and the roles played by public and cooperative organizations.
 Over time, the research activity of the Centre was expanded to study problems and growth possibilities of organizations supplying inputs and services to agri-food sector as well as for procurement, processing, and marketing of farm and allied produce.